AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

 <a id="node-multiply"> </a>

 * **`multiply`**: multiply an incoming float/color/vector/matrix by a value.
 Multiplication of two vectors is interpreted as a component-wise vector multiplication, while multiplication of two matrices is interpreted as a standard matrix product.
 To multiply a vector and a matrix, use one of the `transform*` nodes.
-See also the [Shader Nodes](#shader-nodes) section below for additional `multiply` variants supporting shader-semantic types.
     * `in1` (float or color<em>N</em> or vector<em>N</em> or matrix<em>NN</em>): the value or nodename for the primary input
     * `in2` (same type as `in1` or float): the value or nodename to multiply by; default is 1.0 in all channels for float/color/vector types, or the identity matrix for matrix types.